The Crisis in Modern Masculinity

 This article traces the historical evolution of modern masculinity, revealing the politicization and pathologization of the 'strong man' fantasy on a global scale, and critiques how patriarchy shapes oppressive roles for both men and women.

-Pankaj Mishra unveils the deep crisis of global masculinity in this article.
-He points out that from Hindu nationalist Godse to leaders like Trump, Putin, and Duterte, modern political culture is saturated with a pathological pursuit of the “strong man” image.
-This masculine fantasy not only oppresses women but also traps men themselves.
+Pankaj Mishra unveils the deep crisis of global masculinity in this penetrating analysis, tracing a disturbing pattern that connects Hindu nationalist Godse to contemporary leaders like Trump, Putin, and Duterte.
+Modern political culture, he argues, is saturated with a pathological pursuit of the “strong man” image—a masculine fantasy that not only oppresses women but also traps men themselves in a suffocating cage of expectations and performance.

-The Politicization of Masculinity: The article traces how, since the 19th century, industrialization and imperialism shaped the ideal of the “strong man” and bound it to nation, race, and power.
-This fantasy reached its peak in fascism and has been revived in contemporary right-wing populism.
+The politicization of masculinity has deep historical roots.
+Since the 19th century, industrialization and imperialism have shaped the ideal of the “strong man” and bound it inextricably to notions of nation, race, and power.
+This fantasy reached its horrifying peak in fascism and has been dramatically revived in contemporary right-wing populism across the globe.
+Mishra demonstrates how Western modernity established a global order through the rigid division of gender and race, systematically excluding women from political and economic power while simultaneously forcing men to assume the performative role of the “strong” protector and provider.

-Mishra calls for us to abandon the fantasy of “masculinity” and face its historical origins and real consequences.
-He quotes Simone de Beauvoir’s famous saying: “One is not born, but rather becomes, a woman,” and points out the same is true for men.
-Only by acknowledging male fragility and complexity can we truly break out of the cycle of gender oppression.
+Mishra calls for us to abandon the fantasy of “masculinity” as currently constructed and face its historical origins and real consequences with unflinching honesty.
+He invokes Simone de Beauvoir’s famous insight—“One is not born, but rather becomes, a woman”—and extends it to men.
+Masculinity, like femininity, is a social construction, not a biological destiny.
+Only by acknowledging male fragility and complexity, by creating space for men to be fully human rather than merely “strong,” can we truly break out of the cycle of gender oppression that diminishes us all.
+The crisis in modern masculinity is not a crisis of men losing power, but a crisis of humanity struggling to emerge from the ruins of patriarchy.

 Related Articles